 Car accident claims with uninsured or underinsured drivers are incredibly frustrating and they require special considerations in Oregon.
 Separate insurance claims have to be established and coordinated with the same insurance company.
 Due diligence must be performed on the at-fault driver to ensure that there are no umbrella policies or other means of recovery available that exceed the underinsured motorist insurance coverage.

 Underinsured or Uninsured Motorist claims are complicated mazes to navigate, and there is no reason to do it alone.
-The attorneys at Kroll & Johnson, P.C. have handled many underinsured motorist insurance claims, and they stand ready to fight the insurance companies until they reasonably compensate you for your injuries.
-Because underinsured motorist claims are more difficult than the typical auto accident claim, it is highly advisable to seek out an experience attorney before you talk with the at-fault driver’s insurance company and before you open an underinsured motorist claim with your insurance company.
+The attorneys at Johnson Law have handled many underinsured motorist insurance claims, and they stand ready to fight the insurance companies until they reasonably compensate you for your injuries.
+Because underinsured motorist claims are more difficult than the typical auto accident claim, it is highly advisable to seek out an experienced attorney before you talk with the at-fault driver’s insurance company and before you open an underinsured motorist claim with your insurance company.

 How can you protect yourself from underinsured drivers?

-The only way to protect yourself and your future from a car accident in Portland is to request adequate underinsured motorist coverage from your insurance agent.
+The only way to protect yourself, and your future, from a car accident in Portland, is to request adequate underinsured motorist coverage from your insurance agent.
 This is often abbreviated as UIM Coverage.
 Many argue that a policy limit of $100K/$300K in underinsured motorist coverage is inadequate.
-The car accident attorneys at Kroll & Johnson recommend that Portland drivers carry no less than $250K/$500K in underinsured motorist coverage.
+The car accident attorneys at Johnson Law recommend that Portland drivers carry no less than $250K/$500K in underinsured motorist coverage.
 If you do not know what your underinsured motorist coverage is, call your insurance agent and ask.
 While carrying additional underinsured or uninsured motorist coverage does increase your insurance premiums, it is money well spent if you get in a serious car accident.

 When a claim is made for bodily injury under an underinsured motorist policy, the person is essentially suing their own insurance company.
 In other words, if the driver who injured you has an insufficient policy, your own insurance company must step into the shoes of the actual at-fault motorist.